Human Metapneumovirus

 History

-Infection with human metapneumovirus (hMPV) causes a broad spectrum of respiratory illness, from mild symptoms to severe cough, bronchiolitis, and pneumonia. hMPV is believed to be transmitted via contaminated secretions such as saliva, droplets, or large-particle aerosols.
-The clinical symptoms are similar to those seen with RSV infection and may also include fever, myalgia, rhinorrhea, dyspnea, tachypnea, and wheezing.
+Human metapneumovirus (hMPV) is believed to be transmitted via contaminated secretions such as saliva, droplets, or large-particle aerosols.
+Infection with hMPV causes a broad spectrum of respiratory illnesses, from mild upper respiratory infection to bronchiolitis, and pneumonia.
+The clinical symptoms of hMPV infection are similar to those seen with RSV infection and the most common include fever, cough, rhinorrhea, followed by dyspnea, tachypnea, chest retractions, and wheezing.[66] hMPV pneumonia does not have a significantly different clinical presentation from other pathogens associated with pneumonia.
 The average duration of fever during hMPV infection is 10 days.[51]
 Hospitalization, supplemental oxygen, and mechanical ventilation may be necessary in severe hMPV infections.[8, 9]

 While bronchiolitis, with or without pneumonia, is the most common presentation of hMPV illness, other reported syndromes have included asthma exacerbation, otitis media, pneumonitis, flulike illness, community-acquired pneumonia, and COPD exacerbation.[1, 2, 3, 4, 5, 6, 7]